Patrick-McKeever/sonarApp/README.md

 ## Installation

-To install Sonar, clone and install the setup.py file.
+To install Sonar, clone the repository and use pip for installation:

 ```
 git clone https://github.com/Patrick-McKeever/sonarApp.git